 All of the critical infrastructure and community lifeline facilities are vulnerable to tornado events.
-However, there were no critical infrastructure or community lifelines within 500 feet of previous tornado tracks.
+However, there were no critical infrastructure or community lifeline facilities within 500 feet of previous tornado tracks.

 Municipalities with an increased risk of tornadoes (previously impacted):